 The ITRs do not ban subsidiaries of U.S. firms from dealing with Iran, as long as the subsidiary is not "controlled" by the parent company.
 Most foreign subsidiaries are legally considered foreign persons subject to the laws of the country in which the subsidiaries are incorporated.
 Section 218 of the Iran Threat Reduction and Syrian Human Rights Act (ITRSHRA, P.L.
 112-158) holds "controlled" foreign subsidiaries of U.S. companies to the same standards as U.S. parent firms, defining a controlled subsidiary as (1) one that is more than 50% owned by the U.S. parent; (2) one in which the parent firm holds a majority on the Board of Directors of the subsidiary; or (3) one in which the parent firm directs the operations of the subsidiary.
-No waiver is specifically provided under Section 218.
+There is no waiver provision.